How do I know if I have a claim for medical negligence in New South Wales?

 - failed to refer you to a specialist or for further investigation;

-- misinterpreted or failed to correctly report on your test results;
+- misinterpreted or failed to correctly report on your test results; or

 - failed to provide post-operative care with reasonable skill.